 7 and to give you who are troubled rest with us when the Lord Jesus is revealed from heaven with His mighty angels, 8 in flaming fire taking vengeance on those who do not know God, and on those who do not obey the gospel of our Lord Jesus Christ.
 (2 Thessalonians 1:7-8 NKJV)

 It does not matter where one is.
 If one is not protected by the gospel, one will suffer the vengeance of Christ.
 There is no escape.
 Those who are protected by the gospel will be saved.
 (Romans 1:16)

-So now in Matthew 34 we have Jesus warning them to flee from an about to occur event they will be aware of.
+So now in Matthew 24 we have Jesus warning them to flee from an about to occur event they will be fully aware of.
 In this event they will not be gathered, they will be scattered.
 In the end of the age, or his second coming, they will not be scattered, they will be gathered.
 The end of the age event is universal, everyone will be involved.
-In this event only Judeans will be involved.
+In this event, the destruction of the Temple, only Judeans will be involved.

 So he is obviously talking of two different events here.
 He is answering the two distinct and different questions the disciples originally asked.
 He had just told them the Temple would be destroyed and they wanted to know, "When will these things be?

 So now we're back to the destruction of the Temple.